 - To improve your ad experience

 With tailored ads and post-click landing pages, another thing you should consider is the mapping of your queries.
 It is important to add negative keywords into different DSA ad groups and campaigns to improve where certain user queries are mapped in terms of campaigns and ad groups.
-This will also help ensure your DSAs are shown based on the most relevant query, with the most relevant ad.
+This will also help ensure your DSAs show based on the most relevant query, with the most relevant ad.

 3. Mine for negatives

-As you continue to add in negative keywords to help improve experience, you should also look to add in keywords to text campaigns.
+As you continue to add in negative keywords to help improve experienc.
+You should also look to add in keywords to text campaigns.
 Look for keywords with good volume and/or keywords that are actually converting well.
 It is best to have these queries as actual keywords in text campaigns, so you can monitor changes in performance and competition on these keywords, and not rely on the DSA campaign.
 DSA is a powerful mining tool, and this is something that all advertisers should be taking advantage of.

 4. Highlight your promos and offers